svbaelen/cowkit/src/_base.md

 # HTML
 # ======

+author-meta:
+  - Senne Van Baelen
+date-meta: 2024

-# Download pdf: requires a PDF with this name in the build directory
+# Download pdf: requires a PDF with this name in your server directory
 # (-> can be compiled with $ cowkit -s -f pdf)
 download-pdf: index.pdf